 - Poor education: another reason our dog might be scared of cars can be related to our level of care.
 If we have not properly educated them, our dog might have more reason to fear cars.
 Even when we don't intend to, we often make mistakes when walking our dog which can lead to fears developing.

 - Generalized fear or anxiety: finally, if your dog is suddenly scared of everything or if they have always been that way, cars and traffic can exacerbate general fear.
 It is also possible the dog is shy or timid and doesn't usually show signs of fear.
-They may be perfectly comfortable in the home, but when they go outside, their phobias make themselves known.
+They may be perfectly comfortable in the home, but when they go outside, their phobias become evident.
 In these cases, cars and traffic are a trigger for their general fears.